 In addition to the research activities and seminars offered within the program, professional development opportunities include an inside look at the world of informal science education at The Franklin Institute and a science outreach experience during the Central PA Festival of the Arts.
 Further, participants become part of a diverse, welcoming, campus-wide summer research community.
-Multiple Penn State REU programs, each of which focus upon a distinctly different research theme, come together for several community building events and general-topic seminars such as "science communication" and "career pathways for PhD's".
+Multiple Penn State REU programs, each of which focus upon a distinctly different research theme, come together for several community building events and general-topic seminars such as "science communication" and "career pathways for graduate students beyond academia".
 A Welcome Orientation and Picnic at the start of the summer celebrates the diversity of scientific expertise and the importance of individual differences and unique backgrounds in order to successfully pursue current scientific challenges.
 A Research Symposium, with the feel of a professional conference, concludes the summer with the opportunity for all participants to share the results of their work via a short presentation and poster session.

 Domestic students from a diverse range of backgrounds are encouraged to apply.

 Note: This NSF REU program is jointly hosted by both the Physics Department’s NSF REU site grant and the Center for Nanoscale Science (MRSEC).